yorklyb/SI-Diff/README.md

             writer.add_scalar('training_loss', loss.item(), global_step)
             global_step += 1
 ```
+## Modifications to FORGE
+[FORGE](https://noseworm.github.io/forge/) is an RL-based STOA competitor in our paper.

 ## Acknowledgments
 Parts of this project page were adopted from the [Nerfies](https://nerfies.github.io/) page.